 As a pediatric nurse, you would spend your days caring for the needs of children between the stages of infancy and adolescence.
 Since so many issues can develop as children grow, this category of nursing requires specialty knowledge and training.
 Pediatric nurses are required to handle the sensitivities and limitations of the children in their care.
 The best pediatric nurses are compassionate with a comforting bedside manner.
 To qualify as a pediatric nurse (another advanced practice registered nurse (APRN), you would need an associate degree in nursing, a bachelor degree in nursing, or master’s degree, whereby you can expect to earn around $123,399 per year.

 Orthopedic nurses specialize in the care and treatment of patients suffering from problems of the musculoskeletal system.
 These high paying nurses work directly with patients to treat broken bones, torn muscles, and dislocated joints.
 Orthopedic nurses regularly deal with fractures, sprains, arthritis, TMJ, muscular dystrophy, and fibromyalgia.
 The average orthopedic nurse’s salary comes to $100,035 annually.
-To become an orthopedic nurse, you need an Associate or Bachelor Degree in Nursing along with at least one year post-graduate specializing in orthopedic care.
+To become an orthopedic nurse, you need an associate or bachelor's degree in nursing along with at least one year post-graduate specializing in orthopedic care.

 Neonatal nurses specialize in caring for babies immediately following childbirth.
 You may also find yourself caring for babies with infections, cardiac irregularities, and physical defects.
 More serious problems may require care for infants who have been sent to the neonatal intensive care unit or NICU.
 To qualify as a neonatal nurse, you need to be licensed as a registered nurse (RN).
 You must then become licensed as a nursing practitioner (NP) or clinical nurse specialist (CNS).
 You may also need to be certified in neonatal resuscitation and earn special certificates if you plan to work in the NICU.
 These specializations will put you in the category of advanced practice registered nurses (APRNs), which comes with advanced pay.
 According to the Bureau of Labor and Statistics, neonatal nurses earn an average annual salary of $111,840.